 And remember: your taste buds will adapt after a while, usually within a few weeks, and you will get used to not having oil at all.
 This is where you must have faith and patience.
 A transformation will be taking place that you may not even notice, as your body becomes cleaner and your bloodstream runs more efficiently than ever.

-Most Americans get the majority of their sodium in the form of table salt (also known as “sodium chloride,” which is 40% sodium and 60% chloride).
-We shake it onto our food from the salt shaker, but mostly we get it from all the processed foods we eat: canned foods (tomato sauce, vegetables, soups), condiments (soy sauce, ketchup, broth), breads, meats, dairy products (cheese, milk, yogurt), snack foods (cookies, chips, crackers, cereals), and fast foods.
+Many people get their sodium in the form of table salt (also known as “sodium chloride,” which is 40% sodium and 60% chloride) by shaking it onto our food from the salt shaker.
+But mostly we get it from all the processed foods we eat: canned foods (tomato sauce, vegetables, soups), condiments (soy sauce, ketchup, broth), breads, meats, dairy products (deli meats, cheese, milk, yogurt), snack foods (cookies, chips, crackers, cereals), and fast foods.
 Restaurant food is also notoriously high in salt (the more salt, oil and sugar the restaurant adds, the more we come back).
 Even some medications contain salt.

 So how much sodium is too much?
 The FDA recommends a tolerable upper limit of 2,300mg (about 1 teaspoon of salt) or less per day.
 No more than 1,500mg sodium (a little over a half teaspoon) has been recommended for older people (over 51), African Americans, and people with high blood pressure, diabetes, or chronic kidney disease.
 A recommended safe minimum of sodium is set at 500mg per day.